-Class will meet on Mondays and Thursdays from 10:30am to 11:50am, and Wednesdays from 1pm-2:20pm.
-By virtue of extending class by 10 minutes, we will gain five extra classes worth of lecture time.
-This will avoid us having to make-up classes when I travel (see below) and may result in the class ending early.
+Class will meet on Mondays and Wednesdays, from 10:30am to 11:50am, and Thursdays from 1pm-2:20pm.
+By virtue of extending class by 10 minutes, we will only need to meet for 35 classes.
+This will avoid us having to make-up classes when I travel and may result in the class ending early.